ustcml/RecStudio/README.md

   <br>
 </p>

-RecStudio is an efficient, unified and comprehensive recommendation library based on PyTorch.
+RecStudio is a modular efficient, unified, and comprehensive recommendation library based on PyTorch.
 All the algorithms can be divided into the following four categories according to the different tasks.

 - General Recommendation